esphome/esphome-docs/components/vbus.rst

 .. note::

     Sensors are updated every time a data packet is sent by the device.
-Some models send data very often, every second.
-If you want less granularity to ease on the database, please consider adding a ``throttle`` filter to the sensors.
+Some models send data very often, possibly every second.
+If you are concerned about the load on the receiving database, you can add a ``throttle`` filter to the sensors.